 At Grico’s, we love an Italian flare in our menu.
 In fact, we dedicated an entire catering menu to the Italian classic antipasto.
-But what is antipasto and what can you expect to find on your dish?
+But what’s the meaning of antipasto and what can you expect to find in this dish?

 Antipasto vs. Antipasti?

-Technically both are correct.
-Antipasto is the singular form of the word while antipasti are the plural form.
-But how about antipasta?
+Technically, both are correct.
+Antipasto is the singular form of the word while antipasti refers to the plural form.
+But what about antipasta?
 Antipasta is a colloquialism for “antipasto,” a mistranslation of “before the pasta.”

-So if you’re sitting down for a traditional Italian meal, sick with antipasto.
+So if you’re sitting down for a traditional Italian meal, stick with antipasto.

-The beauty of an antipasto is that it can be whatever you have available or enjoy eating.
+The “antipasto vs. antipasti” discussion may never end, but the beauty of an antipasto is that it can be whatever you have available or enjoy eating.
 Common menu items you may be presented include but are not limited to:

 - Sliced deli meats such as salami, spicy capicola, prosciutto, mortadella, and bresaola